 Are your activity and workout routes still not showing up on your iPhone?

-If you’ve tried all the steps above but still miss your workout’s GPS routes in your iPhone’s Fitness app, then Apple recommends backing up then erasing both your Apple Watch AND your paired iPhone.
+If you’ve tried all the steps above but still miss your workout’s GPS routes in your iPhone’s Fitness app, then Apple recommends backing up and then erasing both your Apple Watch AND your paired iPhone.

 Be warned this process takes time!
 A lot of time